MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-package-rollout-info-for-an-app-submission.md

 ms.assetid: 9ada5ac3-a86e-4bb6-8ebc-915ba9649e3c
 ---

-# Get package rollout info for an app submission using the Windows Store submission API
+# Get rollout info for an app submission

 Use this method in the Windows Store submission API to get [package rollout](../publish/gradual-package-rollout.md) info for a package flight submission.
 For more information about the process of process of creating an app submission by using the Windows Store submission API, see [Manage app submissions](manage-app-submissions.md).